-The working paper presents an analysis of national policies on disaster risk management and climate change in India, with a view to discern whether human development is addressed adequately.
-This analysis suggests that recent government policies in DRR are informed by international development discourses, which are built upon a highly inter-linked conception of poverty and vulnerability reduction, climate adaptation and DRR.
-Climate policy in India grapples with the tension of trying to address a multi-sectoral, multi-level and cross-cutting, rather diverse set of challenges, through a national action plan.
-Next, the policy analysis in this paper examines sub-national plans.
-This second layer of analysis produces two important findings - (a) there are significant institutional and process-related challenges in aligning state level plans in India with national policy documents, both in CC and in DRR; and (b) there is inconsistent treatment of human development considerations in state level CC and DRR plans.
+The paper presents an analysis of national policies on disaster risk management and CC in India, with a view to discern whether HD is addressed adequately.
+This analysis suggests that recent government policies in DRR are informed by international development discourses, which are built upon an inter-linked conception of poverty and vulnerability reduction, climate adaptation, and DRR.
+Climate policy in India grapples with the tension of trying to address a multi-sectoral, multi-level, and cross-cutting a rather diverse set of challenges, through a national action plan.
+The policy analysis in this paper examines sub-national plans.
+This second layer of the analysis produces two important findings: (a) there are significant institutional and process-related challenges in aligning state level plans in India with national policy documents, both in CC and in

-A key recommendation of this paper is that a human development framework that integrates DRR and CC adaptation needs to be developed, particularly through the formulation of State and city level plans, and the Twelfth Five Year Plan, to have positive developmental outcomes.
-This planning effort also cannot be housed in a single State department, but must aim to bring about convergence in over-all State and city planning.
-This paper argues that human development as it is approached in the Twelfth Five Year Plan as "inclusive growth" generates numerous strategic levers to enable integrated planning, which needs to be carried through into State Five Year Plans and their implementation.
+DRR, and (b) there is an inconsistency in the treatment of HD considerations at the state level CC and DRR plans.

-The working paper recommends 'Resilience Planning' at the state level to achieve resonance with progressive international discourses on poverty and vulnerability reduction, while incorporating the regional and local context that affects the positive outcome of any planning initiative.
-The local context includes social, environmental and economic aspects of a State or city, which guide its human development aspirations.
+This paper recommends that a HD framework integrating a DRR and CCA needs to be developed, through the formulation of State and city level plans, and the Twelfth Five Year Plan, to have positive developmental outcomes.
+This planning effort cannot be housed in a single State department, but must aim to bring about convergence in overall State and city planning.
+This paper argues that HD approached in the Plan as 'inclusive growth' generates numerous strategic levers to enable integrated planning, which needs to be carried through into State Five Year Plans and their implementation.
+The paper recommends 'Resilience Planning' at the state level to achieve resonance with progressive international discourses on poverty and vulnerability reduction, while incorporating the regional and local context that affects the positive outcome of any planning initiative.
+The local context includes social, environmental, and economic aspects of a State or city, which guide its HD aspirations.

 The paper will also act as the basis for teaching a series of UNDP-IIHS short courses that seek to align the three thematic areas of climate adaptation, DRR, and poverty and vulnerability reduction through an integrative framework.
-The courses will particularly target public officials entrusted with the preparation and implementation of State-level five year plans and State and city level CC and DRR plans.
+These courses will target public officials entrusted with the preparation and implementation of state level Five Year Plans, and state and city level CC and DRR plans.

-Structure of the paper
+2.1 Structure of the Paper